 That year, he was also a leading proponent during the health care debate for including a public, government-run insurance option, and he threatened Democrats who opposed one.

 “We need to be a labor movement that stands by our friends, punishes its enemies and challenges those who, well, can’t seem to decide which side they’re on,” he said.

 During the 2011 debate over public employee union rights in GOP-controlled statehouses, Trumka said the angry protests it sparked were overdue.

 Trumka said he hoped then-Wisconsin Gov. Scott Walker’s bill to strip public employee unions of their bargaining power could renew support for unions after decades of decline.
 The move drew thousands of protesters to the Capitol in Madison.

 Whether he meant to or not, Trumka said, Walker started a national debate about collective bargaining “that this country sorely needed to have.”

 Remembrances poured in Thursday from Trumka's Democratic allies in Washington.

 “The working people of America have lost a fierce warrior at a time when we needed him most,” Senate Majority Leader Chuck Schumer said in announcing Trumka's death from the Senate floor.

 “Richard Trumka dedicated his life to the labor movement and the right to organize,” House Speaker Nancy Pelosi said.

 Beaumont reported from Des Moines, Iowa.
-Associated Press reporter Bill Barrow contributed to this report from Atlanta.
+Associated Press writer Bill Barrow contributed to this report from Atlanta.